NervanaSystems/he-transformer/README.md

 This project is meant as a proof-of-concept to demonstrate the feasibility of HE  on local machines.
 The goal is to measure performance of various HE schemes for deep learning.
 This is  **not** intended to be a production-ready product, but rather a research tool.

-Currently, we support two encryption schemes, both provided by the [SEAL encryption library](https://www.microsoft.com/en-us/research/project/simple-encrypted-arithmetic-library/), which is installed as an external dependency:
+Currently, we support two encryption schemes, implemented by the [Simple Encrypted Arithmetic Library (SEAL)](https://github.com/Microsoft/SEAL) from Microsoft Research:
   * [BFV](https://eprint.iacr.org/2016/510.pdf)
   * [CKKS](https://eprint.iacr.org/2018/931.pdf)